groue/CombineTraits/Documentation/Single.md

 ## AnySinglePublisher

 `AnySinglePublisher` is a publisher type that hides details you don’t want to expose across API boundaries.
-For example, the user of the publisher below knows that it publishes exactly one `String`, no more, no less:
+For example, the user of the publisher below knows that it certainly publishes exactly one `String`, no more, no less:

 ```swift
 /// 👍 Publishes exactly one name